Washington mumps outbreak continues to grow

 "It's been a continuous upwards track of new cases.
 However, until we reach a point where no more vulnerable people are exposed, it may continue to grow," said Dave Johnson, a spokesman for the Washington State Department of Health.

-According to Kim Papiuch, spokeswoman for the Spokane Regional Health District, "what we're seeing is expected, especially as we look to other areas that are dealing with outbreaks, like King County."
+According to Kim Papich, spokeswoman for the Spokane Regional Health District, "what we're seeing is expected, especially as we look to other areas that are dealing with outbreaks, like King County."
 The outbreaks among "partners in Arkansas and other areas of the country" also indicate that the outbreak in Washington is continuing in a typical manner.

 Each year, the number of mumps cases fluctuates within a range of a couple hundred to a couple thousand cases, according to Dr. Manisha Patel, a medical officer at the US Centers for Disease Control and Prevention.
 During 2016, a 'high' year, 46 states and the District of Columbia reported 5,311 total cases but only a handful of states pushed the numbers above average.
 Arkansas, Iowa, Oklahoma, New York and Illinois each confirmed more than 300 cases.

-"Just looking at incubation period and method of transmission, we expect that we're going to still go through a few more waves of the outbreak, so we don't expect cases to necessarily slow down yet," Papiuch said.
+"Just looking at incubation period and method of transmission, we expect that we're going to still go through a few more waves of the outbreak, so we don't expect cases to necessarily slow down yet," Papich said.

 Washington state itself has reported 349 confirmed and probable cases of the mumps as of February 1, with plans to update this information Thursday.
-Papiuch said each county does its own case management and feeds information to the State Department of Health, so updates can be delayed.
+Papich said each county does its own case management and feeds information to the State Department of Health, so updates can be delayed.

 According to Johnson, the state department of health is "assisting local health departments with the case investigations" and giving "clinical guidance to healthcare providers about diagnosing and testing for mumps."